aeosynth/bk/README.md

 # bk
-bk is a WIP terminal EPUB reader, written in Rust.
+bk is a terminal EPUB reader, written in Rust.

 # Features
 - Cross platform - Linux, macOS and Windows support